-“Well, what if we outsourced all the order to delivery stuff.
+“Well, what if we outsourced all the order to delivery stuff?
 We still do the website.
 But we use a specialist D2C business to handle the payments, deliveries and customer service.
-They hold product for us and manage payments, inventory and delivery”.
+They hold product and manage the whole back-end for us”.

 “So, we wouldn’t be involved in the supply chain for D2C at all?
 Not sure I like that idea”.

 “Well, we need to find capacity somewhere.
 And to be fair, we’ve agreed D2C will have its own separate profit and loss.
 We can cover all the extra costs out of what we get selling at retail, not trade prices”.

 “So, it won’t come out of my cost centre then?”.

 “Well, it might initially.
 But finance has agreed to transfer the costs to D2C.
 Plus, the business is expecting us to do it.
 This way we can go ahead and don’t need to bother you”.